The Government has combined many working age benefits and allowances into a single payment called Universal Credit.

 However, if you need to make a new benefit claim or your circumstances change, or you may be asked to claim Universal Credit.

 Unlike Housing Benefit which is usually paid to your landlord, Universal Credit will be paid to you directly.
-This means that you’ll be responsible for paying your full rent to Notting Hill Housing.
+This means that you’ll be responsible for paying your full rent to Notting Hill Genesis.
 The easiest way to pay your rent is by Direct Debit.

 If you are already paying a proportion of your rent yourself, set up a Direct Debit now.
 This means that when your rent is due it will be taken out of your bank account without you having to do anything.